Home About Insights

 Training Overhaul

 We invested weeks in targeted sales training, completely rebuilding how the team approached customer interactions.
-Sessions focused on questioning techniques, value articulation, and objection handling, skills previously underdeveloped or non-existent.

 Practice Makes Perfect

 Role-playing was our secret weapon.
 We conducted sales certifications with difficult customer scenarios and scored proficiency and improvement.
-This built confidence and muscle memory.

 Meeting Discipline